trustwallet/developer/wallet-core/wallet-operations.md

 Input parameter | Description
 ---|---
 *strength* | The strength of the secret seed.
 Higher seed means more information content, longer recovery phrase.
 Default value is **128**, but 256 is also possible.
-*passphrase* | Optional passphrase, used to encrypt the seed.
+*passphrase* | Optional passphrase, used to scramble the seed.
 If specified, the wallet can be imported and opened only with the passphrase (Not to be confused with recovery phrase).

 ### Importing a Multi-Coin Wallet